 You will feel better in the morning, and that will make you happier.

-Check out my free e-book, The Cure For Mental Illness? for a thorough treatise on how to naturally alleviate the symptoms of mental illness, including P.M.S.
+Check out this post on my author blog, for a thorough treatise on how to naturally alleviate the symptoms of mental illness, including P.M.S.
 It contains a more comprehensive discussion on why and how to use magnesium.

 Action number five: Make safety your number one goal.

 So many of our bodily aches and pains come from ignoring common sense safety rules.
 Even a paper cut on a finger can cause enough distress for a long enough time to make you feel like life isn’t any fun.

 Therefore, today, be fully alert when you drive, and don’t make any moves even close to reckless.
 If you’re not sure you can lift a heavy object by yourself, ask for help before even trying.
 Handle glass with care.
 Don’t rant and rave while waving a pencil or fork around in front of your face.

 The list could go on for miles, but you get my drift.
 Following basic safety rules makes you healthier.
 And good health is a major part of an abundant life.